DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/bandits.md

 The value of $\epsilon \in [0,1]$ is typically a small constant (e.g., $\epsilon = 0.1$), ensuring occasional exploration while primarily exploiting the current knowledge.

----

-#### Intuition Behind the Algorithm
+???
+Tip "Intuition Behind the Algorithm"

     The core idea of $\epsilon$-greedy is to ensure that all arms are explored with non-zero probability.
 This addresses the fundamental problem of *uncertainty* in estimating the rewards of each arm.
 Initially, all estimates $\hat{Q}_t(i)$ are inaccurate due to limited samples.
 If the algorithm only exploits the current maximum, it risks becoming overconfident in suboptimal arms and permanently ignoring better alternatives.

       Exploration allows the algorithm to collect more data about all arms, improving the estimates and preventing premature convergence to a suboptimal policy.
 Exploitation ensures that we are using the best known option most of the time, thus maximizing the expected reward in the short term.

       The balance is governed by $\epsilon$: high $\epsilon$ means more exploration (potentially higher short-term regret), while low $\epsilon$ means more exploitation (potentially poor long-term performance if the optimal arm is missed early).

 ---